Charged particle bound orbits around magnetized Schwarzschild black holes: S2 star and hotspot applications: Relativistic bound orbits and LP taxonomy

 where $q = \omega + {v}/{z}$ characterizes the orbit shape, with $\omega$, $v$, and $z$ representing the whirl, vertex, and zoom numbers.
 The latus rectum $\lambda$ for a chosen trajectory is obtained by numerically integrating Eq.~\eqref{eq:q_parameter} and applying the bisection method to determine its precise value.

 Table~\ref{Table2} provides representative numerical values of the latus rectum $\lambda$, specific angular momentum $l$, and specific energy $\mathcal{E}$ for selected eccentricity $e$ and magnetic parameter $\beta$.
-These parameters correspond to the periodic orbits chosen according to the LP classification.
+These parameters correspond to the periodic orbits selected under the LP classification.